ffloyd/flows/docs/railway/basic_usage.md

 step :do_something, ->(**arguments) { ok(some: 'data') }
 ```

 Definition with lambda exists primarily for debugging/testing purposes.
 I recommend you to use method-based implementations for all your business logic.
+Also, this is good for consistency, readability, and maintenance. __Think about Railway as about small book: you have a "table of contents" in a form of step definitions and actual "chapters" in the same order in a form of public methods.
+And your private methods becomes something like "appendix".__

 ## Dependency Injection

-By default we search for step implementation methods in an class instance.
+By default, we search for step implementation methods in a class instance.
 But you may override method source and inject your own:

 ```ruby
 class SayOk